Lake Amadeus: Physical features

 Due to the aridity of the area, the surface of Lake Amadeus is usually a dry salt crust.
-In times of sufficient rainfall, it is part of an east-flowing drainage system that eventually connects to the Finke River.
+While the underground Amadeus Basin flows east to the Pedirka Basin and Warburton Basin, if full, Lake Amadeus would drain west to Lake Hopkins, and then, like Lake Lewis, would flow-on to Lake MacDonald, Lake Mackay, Lake Wills and Lake White before turning east and eventually joining the Victoria River, which in turn flows into the Timor Sea.

 Lake Amadeus is 180 km long and 10 km wide, making it the largest salt lake in the Northern Territory.

 Lake Amadeus contains up to 600 million tonnes of salt; however, harvesting it has not proved viable, owing to its remote location.

 History

 Lake Amadeus is on Aboriginal land, and is covered by the Katiti and Petermann Aboriginal Land Trusts.

 The first European to arrive at the lake, the explorer Ernest Giles, encountered it in 1872.
 Giles originally intended to honour his benefactor Baron Ferdinand von Mueller with the eponym Lake Ferdinand.
 However, Mueller prevailed upon Giles to instead honour King Amadeo I of Spain (reigned 1870–1873, known in English as King Amadeus I), who had previously bestowed honour on him.
 The lake's expanse proved a barrier for Giles, who could see both Uluru and Kata Tjuta but could not reach them as the dry lake bed was not able to support the weight of his horses.

 The next year, William Gosse climbed and named both rises.